hyperledger/iroha/docs/source/references/config.md

 Network configuration

-Has type `NetworkConfiguration`.
+Has type `network::Configuration`.
 Can be configured via environment variable `IROHA_NETWORK`

 ```json
 {